-Desiccant stages (from left to right): New, nearly expired (replace now), expired When the desiccant is expired, bake at 225 °C for approximately 30 minutes or until the desiccant has turned blue.
+Desiccant stages from left to right: new (left); nearly expired, should replace now (center); expired (right).

+When the desiccant is expired, bake at 225 °C for approximately 30 minutes or until the desiccant has turned blue.
+Dessicant should be baked at the Cuesta College sediment lab per the instructions below.